Rākino Island

 Rākino Island is one of the many islands in the Hauraki Gulf / Tīkapa Moana, an arm of the Pacific Ocean to the northeast of Auckland, New Zealand.

 Rākino is a small island north-east of Motutapu Island.
 The island is 2.4 km long and about 1.2 km wide, and has an area of 1.5 km² (0.58 sq mi / 371 acres).
 The two most popular bays have public access, but three others also have access from the sea.
 There are smaller bays and beaches without public access.
 The public wharf is at the south end of Sandy Bay, and a barge access ramp is at the western end of Sanford Way in Home Bay.
 The hilly topography comprises a fertile layer of volcanic topsoil from Rangitoto Island that overlays a thick mantle of clay soil which in turn overlays greywacke rock.
 The island is mostly in pasture with pockets of coastal pōhutukawa.

 There are around 76 dwellings on Rākino Island though the permanent population is only 21 as of 2019.
-Rākino, with its few permanent residents and its small size, and with a limited public ferry service, has little attraction for commuters.
-Residents welcome its isolation and privacy.